-This course explores the seamless integration of several media in a single campaign.
-Media covered include television, print, PR, radio, and a variety of digital platforms.
-Students learn how communication vehicles such as packaging, product design, store design, advertising, promotions, PR, and corporate communications work together in a campaign, over time, to shape a brand.
-Guest speakers showcase histories of integrated advertising and brand management.
-Students work together in creative teams and client teams to develop, create, and execute an integrated campaign.
-This course fulfills studio elective credits for BFA students.
-Prerequisites: Foundation: 2D, Introduction to Advertising (Introduction to Advertising may be taken concurrently)
+This course explores the seamless integration of several media into a single campaign, Media covered may include video, print, radio, collateral, retail, packaging, events, and various digital platforms.
+Students learn how communications vehicles such as packaging, product design, retail, advertising, promotions, PR, and corporate communications can work together in a campaign over time to shape a new or emerging Brand.
+A real client will participate in person for a semester-long assignment.
+Guest speakers and mentors will showcase case histories of integrated brand management.
+Students will work in creative teams with their clients to develop, create, and execute an integrated campaign.
+This course fulfills a studio elective for BFA students.
+Prerequisite: Foundation: 2D